Skip to content

 Ascorbic acid crystallization from aqueous solution on a microscope slide (25X magnification).
 Photomicrograph courtesy of Brian Johnston.

 While holding professorships at the University of Pittsburgh and Columbia University, he influenced national and international leaders in their thinking about nutrition.
 King challenged MIT to establish a department of food science and technology.
-He helped move nutrition into its own field of science and sparked both academic and industry to attend and fund research.
+He helped move nutrition into its own field of Science and sparked both academic and industrial leaders to attend and fund research.

 King helped establish the U.S. Department of Agriculture’s Plant, Soil, and Nutrition Laboratory.
 He served as president of the International Union of Nutrition Sciences and acted as advisor to and member of several boards, research councils, nutrition associations, and task forces.
 An example of one man’s application of biochemistry to improve human health on a global scale and advance knowledge for future studies in nutrition and its impact on physiology and metabolism.